 6. Conversion Rate

-This KPI is calculated by dividing the total number of bookings of a particular property by the total number of inquiries the property has received over a specific period, like a year.
+This KPI is calculated by dividing the total number of bookings of a particular property by the total number of enquiries the property has received over a specific period, like a year.

-By tracking this KPI, you can evaluate your company’s inquiry-to-booking process.
-If a considerable number of your potential guests have turned down your listing, then there might be some severe issues in some aspects of your operation.
+By tracking this property management KPI, you can evaluate your company’s enquiry-to-booking process.
+If a considerable number of your potential guests have turned down your listing, there might be severe issues in some aspects of your operation.

-Maybe the problem is with your response time, and you take too long to respond to inquiries.
+Maybe the problem is your response time, and you take too long to respond to enquiries.
 Your property and its amenities might not meet your prospects’ expectations, or your prices need further optimisation.

-Property management KPIs are practical evaluation metrics, which can help you ensure you’re headed in the right direction.
-Not only do they highlight the areas of good performance and underperformance in your vacation rental business operations but they also facilitate transparency and the flow of information across all stages of a property management company, educate all teams on your vision and goals and harmonise workflows.
+Property management KPIs are practical evaluation metrics that can help you ensure you’re headed in the right direction.
+They highlight the areas of good performance and underperformance in your vacation rental business operations, facilitate transparency and the flow of information, educate all teams on your vision and goals, and harmonise workflows.

-It is of utmost importance to hold on to your property management KPIs if you are determined to achieve your goals.
+It is of utmost importance to hold on to your property management Key Performance Indicators to achieve your goals.
 They keep you on track and help you pivot when needed.